amitgarg87/ios_quiz/README.md

-ios_quiz
+academic ios projects
 ========

-academic ios quiz project
+ios_quiz contains projects made by me for academic project and tests.
+It is very basic projects for the begining of my ios.